desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 ## Overview {#overview}

-An important part of the architecture of a Desk application is the hierarchical structure of **managed objects** that makes up (among others) views, activities, and services.
-This structure doesn't just help to manage the lifecycle of objects, it also supports the use of events and bindings.

-> **Note:** This guide assumes that you're familiar with managed objects.
-If you're not, read the {@link fundamentals Fundamentals} page first, which describes how Desk uses the ManagedObject base class.

-Bindings provide a flexible mechanism for observing and updating data.
-In the simplest case, a binding **watches** a specific property on one object (the source) and then **updates** a property on another object (the target) with the source value.
-For example, the text of a label in the app UI can be bound to a property in its parent Activity object — afterwards, updating the activity's value would also update the UI.
+In a Desk app, bindings are used to act on changes to property data — for example to update the UI when the state of an activity changes, or a property of a view model is updated.

+**Why?** — Bindings are a powerful tool for keeping the UI in sync with the rest of the application, while keeping business logic out of the view.
+Bindings also have their place in other parts of a complex app, such as services and data or view models, as a means to _decouple_ different parts of the application.

+This way, it's easier to distinguish between objects that contain business logic, _providing_ data (properties), and objects that _consume_ this data (using bindings), such as views.
+As an application grows, this separation of concerns becomes increasingly important.

+**Implementation** — Bindings are applied to {@link objects managed objects}, and watch for changes to attached 'parent' objects and their properties.
+When the object is attached, and a property with a specified name is available, the binding starts to observe the source property.
+A binding can either directly update a target property, or call a callback function whenever the value changes.

-The source object is always the _first parent in the managed object hierarchy that provides a property with the specified name_.
-If the target object is not attached yet, or none of the parents have a property with the specified name, then the binding is reevaluated each time a _new_ parent is attached further up the hierarchy.
+Hence, the source object is always the _first parent in the managed object hierarchy that provides a property with the specified name_.
+If the target object is not attached yet, or none of the parents have a property with the specified name then the binding is unbound, and is reevaluated each time a _new_ parent is attached further up the hierarchy.

 In addition, bindings provide the following features: